jssteinberg/jssteinberg/README.md

-- Hi, I’m @jssteinberg
-- I’m interested in privacy, humanity, ethics and making digital stuff.
-- [I also use Gitlab](//gitlab.com/johanland/) where I have at least [one open project](//floortypography.now.sh) ...
+I’m @jssteinberg.
+[I also use Gitlab](//gitlab.com/johanland/) where you can find the CSS library [Floor Typography CSS](//floortypography.vercel.app).